 Dr. Rick Mixon

-Ministerial Training for Latinx Churches
+Ministerial Training for Latinx Churches (Spanish Language)

 Leaders of the Latino churches in the Bay Area are theologically untrained and the congregants, many of them immigrants, have low levels of education.
 In addition to our BA-Equivalency program in Spanish, we help congregations to thrive in ministerial and congregation-wide education, also in Spanish.